shajra/haskell-hls-nix/README.md

 If you're not on NixOS, there are simple ways of getting HLS without Nix.
 Even if you're committed to using Nix, there are other ways of getting HLS with Nix.
 All of these methods are discussed in a later section on [prior art](#prior-art).

 What this project offers more uniquely is a build with [Haskell.nix](https://input-output-hk.github.io/haskell.nix/).
 For users of this project, the fact it uses Haskell.nix may be a hidden implementation detail.
-However, this approach to building HLS offers the maintainers an easier way to consistently build any version of HLS with Nix, including recent commits from the upstream "master" branch.
+However, this approach to building HLS offers the maintainers an easier way to consistently build any version of HLS with Nix, including recent commits from the upstream "main" branch.
 This way, we can more easily get the latest versions of dependencies and HLS itself, to get more recent fixes and features.

 However, even if you don't use this project at all, you may find its documentation useful for navigating how to use HLS with Nix.
 This documentation is as much about a Nix integration of Haskell projects as it is setting up HLS with Nix.
 We introduce Nix and HLS, but you should have some prior familiarity with the Haskell language and tools like Cabal and Stack.